flrdv/snowdrop-http/README.md

 - `ErrParserIsDead`

 Important: this is not a finite list of errors may be returned by parser.
 In case of errors returned from callbacks, parser will die and return error from callback

+Also `httpparser.Upgrade` struct may be returned as an error.
+It can be constructed from `httpparser.NewUpgrade(string)` function

 Details about errors you can find in [httpparser/errors.go](https://github.com/fakefloordiv/snowdrop-http/blob/master/httpparser/errors.go)